🇳🇱

 🌾

-Rural towns and smaller villages Outside the four major cities, dedicated vegan restaurants become rare.
-Smaller Dutch towns typically offer traditional eetcafés and snackbars built around stamppot, broodjes (bread rolls with dairy-heavy fillings), and kroket.
-Supermarket self-catering remains excellent nationwide — Albert Heijn operates down to village size — but restaurant eating in rural areas requires patience and plain-food strategies.
+Outside the four major cities, dedicated vegan restaurants become rare.
+Smaller Dutch towns typically offer traditional eetcafés and snackbars built around stamppot, broodjes with dairy-heavy fillings, and kroket.
+Supermarket self-catering remains excellent nationwide: Albert Heijn operates down to village size.
+Restaurant eating in rural areas requires patience and plain-food strategies.

 🏨